Bodybuilder dies after celebrity Muay Thai match with ex-Singapore Idol contestant

 After the match, which was won by 41-year-old Lim, Subramanian was rushed to the hospital where he died, media reported.

+“Rest in peace, my really truly respected fearless warrior and fighter and awesome boxing instructor, Pradip Subramanian!!!”
+Lim said in a Facebook post.

-The match was part of the inaugural Asia Fighting Championship, which was organised by Axseed Events, an event management firm, and Muse Fitness Club, a Muay Thai training facility.
+The match was part of the inaugural Asia Fighting Championship, which was organised by Axseed Events, an event management firm, and Muse Fitness Singapore, which runs a Muay Thai training facility.

 Reporting by Aradhana Aravindan; Editing by Sam Holmes